zoe-arbuckle/dinoplasty/README.md

 ### Super Mega Bonus Credit Hyper Fighting
 * Persist the dinosaur data using 'window.localStorage', dinos should stay in the list even when page is refreshed

+## Day 4 Homework -
+* Fix the issue with dino id values, sometimes results in removing the wrong dinosaur from the array

+### Bonus Credit
+* Make it look nice
+* Add another field to the form and make sure that data also persists across page loads

+###Super Mega Bonus Credit
+* Edit the names of dinosaurs that are already in the list, make sure changes persist (content editable)

+###Super Mega Bonus Credit Hyper Fighting
+* Have a good weekend!